 Looking for attractions, activities, restaurants etc. (before they travel)

-Once the flights are booked, people turn their attention to planning the best holiday they can in the limited time they’ve got.
+Once the flights are booked, people turn their attention to planning the best holiday they can.
 During the period between booking flights and departure, travellers have time to do their research; they’re going to be looking for the ‘unmissable’ things to do in their travel destination.